 Simply create a new Twimlbin and set it to redirect to either a number directly or your script or you can clone one of the example bins we’ve provided.

 For a Number: Clone this bin and replace the number with your own.

 <Response> <Dial>415-867-5309</Dial> </Response>

 For a Script: Clone this bin and replace the URL with your app’s location.

-Once you’ve setup the Twimlbin, simply paste in your Google Analytics ID and you’re ready to go.
+Once you’ve setup the Twimlbin, simply put in your Google Analytics ID (near the bottom of the page) and you’re ready to go.
 You can even watch calls in realtime with the new Google Realtime Analytics feature.

 We hope you enjoy Twimlbin as much as we do.
 Tweet @TwimlBin if you have questions!